Katy Howard, Naturopathic Doctor and Intuitive Healer

-Katy Howard is a Naturopathic Doctor and Intuitive Energy Healer who focuses on helping people find healing in body, mind and spirit.
+Katy Howard is a Naturopathic Doctor, Intuitive Energy Healer, teacher and author who focuses on helping people find healing in body, mind and spirit.
 She has a special interest in guiding others to their Soul Path, and embracing their inner truth.
-Katy is the author of Finding Your Gifts: A No Bulls**t Guide to Energetic Protection, Intuitive Expansion, and Realizing Your Soul Path and the creator of the Psychic Gifts training series targeted at helping you discover and develop your psychic gifts.
+Katy is the author of Finding Your Gifts: A No Bulls**t Guide to Energetic Protection, Intuitive Expansion, and Realizing Your Soul Path, the creator of the Psychic Gifts training series targeted at helping you discover and develop your psychic gifts, and the creator of Intuitive Practitioner, a course designed to help other healers dive more deeply into the mental, emotional and spiritual roots of illness so they can help more complex and deeper cases.

 A (LONG) NOTE FROM KATY: